On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Introduction

 Maximal subgroups are also of interest in the study of unitary representations by means of quasi-regular representations.
 By a classical result of Mackey \cite{Ma}, the quasi-regular representations associated with a subgroup is irreducible if the subgroup coincides with its commensurator.
 For a maximal subgroup it is then enough to exclude its commensurator being equal to the whole group to conclude that the quasi-regular representations is irreducible.
 It is an important problem to determine whether the unitary representations of Thompson's group defined by Jones are irreducible.
 Positive evidence for that includes Golan and Sapir's work \cite{GS}, where they showed that $\vec{F}$ coincides with its commensurator, as well as the recent paper of Jones \cite{Jo19}.

 Let us now say a few words on the results of our paper.
-The first main result is that, similarly to the case of $\vec F$, the $3$-colorable subgroup can be described as the stabilizer of a certain subset of dyadic rationals, namely to any of
+The first result is that, the $3$-colorable subgroup can be described as the intersection of the stabilizers of certains subsets of dyadic rationals, namely of

-where $|t|$ is the length of $t$ in its binary expansion, i.e., $t=.a_1\ldots a_n$ and $|t|=n$, and $\omega(t)$ is some natural function on binary words with values in $\{0,1,2\}$ (see Section 2 for a precise definition).
-In fact, in Theorem \ref{theo-stab} we prove that $\CF$ is equal to ${\rm Stab}(S_i)$, for $i=0, 1, 2$.
+where $\omega(t)$ is some natural function on binary words with values in $\{0,1,2\}$ (see Section \ref{sec2} for a precise definition).
+In fact, in Lemma \ref{lemma-inclu} we prove that $\CF$ is equal to the intersection of the subgroups ${\rm Stab}(S_i)$, for $i=0, 1, 2$.
 This allows us to show in Theorem \ref{theo2} that $\CF$ coincides with its commensurator and, in turn, this implies that the quasi-regular representation of $F$ associated with $\CF$ is irreducibile (see Corollary \ref{cor-irred}).
 The second main result of this paper is contained in Theorem \ref{thmM1}, where we exhibit three subgroups $M_0$, $M_1$, $M_2$ between $\CF$ and the rectangular subgroup $K_{(2,2)}$.
 These turn out to be maximal subgroups of infinite index in $K_{(2,2)}$.
 By means of an isomorphism between $F$ and $K_{(2,2)}$, we obtain three infinite index maximal subgroups of $F$, which are shown to be distinct from all previously known examples of maximal infinite index subgroups of $F$: the parabolic subgroups, the oriented subgroup, as well as the examples in \cite[Section 3.2]{GS} and \cite[Section 10.3.B]{G}.
 We also provide partial evidence that the only subgroups between $\CF$ and $K_{(2,2)}$ are $M_0$, $M_1$, $M_2$.

 We end this introduction with the structure of the paper.
 In Section \ref{sec1} we recall the definitions of Thompson's group $F$ and of the $3$-colorable subgroup, along with some of their main properties.
 In Section \ref{sec2} we provide a description of $\CF$ as the homeomorphisms preserving certain subsets of dyadic rationals.
 We exploit this description to prove the irreducibility of the quasi-regular representation of $F$ associated with $\CF$.
 In Section \ref{sec4} we exhibit an explicit isomorphism $\theta$ between $F$ and the rectangular subgroup $K_{(2,2)}$ consisting of the homeomorphisms whose derivatives at $0$ and $1$ are in $2^{2\IZ}$.
 In Section \ref{sec4b} we first show that $\CF$ is contained in $K_{(2,2)}$, then we exhibit three infinite index maximal subgroups of $K_{(2,2)}$.
 In Section \ref{sec5} we compare $\theta^{-1}(M_0)$, $\theta^{-1}(M_1)$, and $\theta^{-1}(M_2)$ to other infinite index maximal subgroups of $F$ that have been identified before.